Studio-17/Zappy/project/README.md

 bash .github/scripts/setup.sh
 ```

-> Build & Execute
+> Build & Execute (server)
 ```
-cd build
-cmake ..
-cmake --build .
-cd ..

-./build/IndieStudio
+make -C server/

+./server/zappy_server --help
 ```

-> Generate Doxygen
+> Build & Execute (ia)
 ```
-cb build
-cmake -DDOXYGEN=ON .. # this is the step
-cmake --build .
-cd ..

-./build/IndieStudio
+python3 ia/zappy_ia
 ```

 > Usage
 ```
-This repository is intended for epitech students for want to access github actions and other features If you are heving an issue please submit it on this github : )
+This repository is intended for epitech students who want to access github actions and other git features If you are have an issue please submit it on this github : )
 ```
 #